Aukra Municipality: Geography

 The island of Gossa makes up the majority of the municipality with a small area located on the mainland Romsdal Peninsula.
 There are also many very small surrounding islands and skerries, including Rindarøya.
 The highest point in the municipality is the 492.73 m tall mountain Eiskremheia which is located on the mainland, along the border with Molde Municipality.
 Hustadvika Municipality is located to the north and east (across the Julsundet strait), Molde Municipality is located to the south, and Ålesund Municipality is located to the west (this is a group of islands which is an exclave from the rest of Ålesund).

 Government

 Aukra Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management is provided by the inter-municipal agency Romsdalshalvøya Interkommunale Renovasjonsselskap.